National Archives of Malta

 The National Archives of Malta (L-Arkivji Nazzjonali ta' Malta) is the central archive maintained by the Mediterranean island nation of Malta.
 The Archives has been housed in the Grandmaster's Palace for most of its lifetime, having moved to three separate locations during the late 1980s.
 In 1988, the Legal Documentation Section of the National Archives of Malta was opened, after records of court and tribunal hearings and decisions had been transferred to a Mdina facility beginning the previous year.
-A Gozo facility was opened soon after, and in 1994, the then-President of Malta, Ugo Mifsud Bonnici, officially opened the Archives' new Rabat head office and main facility.
+A Gozo facility was opened soon after, and in 1994, the then-President of Malta, Ugo Mifsud Bonnici, officially opened the Archives' new head office and main facility at the former Santo Spirito Hospital in Rabat.
 All of the Archives' locations feature a reading room, with facilities for researchers open to those over the age of sixteen who produce valid identification.

 In recent years, the National Archives of Malta has been increasing its presence on the Internet, in line with many of its national archival counterparts throughout the world.
 This effort has included enabling members of the public to search the records of the Archives online, and view a short description of what is contained in the records found.
 Other efforts have included the digitising of a number of the Archives' holdings, the release of many of the Archives' publications on its web site, the sale of copies of the Archives' holdings through its 'e-shop', and an online presence for Malta's National Memory Project, dedicated to eternalising the memories of those who have contributed to the history of Malta.